jlortiz528/academic-kickstart/content/post/py2022/index.md

 ---
 title: Aggregate Risk in the Term Structure of Corporate Credit
-subtitle: by Johannes Poeschl and Ram Yamarthy.
-DC-Area Juniors Finance Conference
+subtitle: by Johannes Poeschl and Ram Yamarthy

 # Summary for listings and search engines
 summary: